How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 4. My BMR = 1648 calories (rounded to the nearest calorie)

 That number, 1648, was key.
-Once I knew it, I knew that I should always eat AT LEAST that many calories, at a minimum.
+Once I knew it, I knew that should always, eat AT LEAST that many calories, at a minimum.
 No matter what.
 Always.

 But eating at or just above your BMR is only advisable when extreme weight loss is needed.
 Most of us get off the couch and walk around and maybe even exercise… which means we burn more calories than our BMR.
 So the baseline for calculating your deficit (your TDEE) is calculated next…